davidrmzstanford/Lab2DevOps/README.md

 Test Creating a conflict

-# Lab2DevOps
+# Lab2DevOps Creating a conflict
- This is David Ramirez and Ouassim, we are international students Group03
+This is Ouassim creating a:
+Conflict
+I Hope
+This
+Works